Unifying Cosmic Epochs and Effective Dynamical Brane Tension: Motivation and Theoretical Foundation

-Scenarios with Varying Brane Tension: At the very early universe, this parameter is represented as $k_{inf}t\equiv \frac{\rho_{inf}}{\lambda}=H_{inf}\sqrt{\frac{3}{4\pi G \lambda}} $, where small tension of the brane (below inflationary energy density) leads to large $k_{inf}t$.
+\item Scenarios with Varying Brane Tension: At the very early universe, small brane tension allows rapid brane fluctuations (larger Hubble constant) and helps produce quantum seeds.
 This implies a soft brane, leading to significant high-energy corrections in the Friedmann equations.
 This regime can drive an inflationary expansion, as the quadratic energy density terms dominate the dynamics.
-During the intermediate eras, when the universe expands and cools, the brane tension increases, reducing the influence of high-energy corrections, then, the dynamics are well-approximated by the standard Friedmann equation.
+During intermediate eras, when the universe expands and cools, the brane tension increases, reducing the influence of high-energy corrections, then, the dynamics are well-approximated by the standard Friedmann equation.
 This happens in high brane tension models ($\rho\ll \lambda$), effectively minimizing extra-dimensional effects, transitions to a standard 4D behavior and reproducing standard radiation and matter epochs.
 At late time, where brane tension evolves over time, $\lambda(t)$ decreases to small values, making large $kt$ once more, then, $H^{2}(t)\approx H_{DE}^{2}$.
-This leads to a dynamical dark energy component, driving the observed accelerated expansion of the universe without invoking a separate cosmological constant \cite{54}.
-It was shown in \cite{48} that a variable brane tension can explain dark energy where the brane tension was proposed to depend upon the scale factor.
-Our model expresses such a dependence as $\lambda(t)=\frac{-\rho}{\ln[1-(\frac{a(t)}{e^{H(t)}})^{\frac{1}{b(t)}}]}.$
+This leads to a dynamical dark energy component, driving the observed accelerated expansion of the universe without invoking a separate cosmological constant \cite{58}.
+It was shown in \cite{52} that a variable brane tension can explain dark energy, where the brane's tension was proposed to depend upon the scale factor.
+Our model expresses such a dependence as $\lambda(t)=\frac{-\rho(t)}{\ln[1-(\frac{a(t)}{e^{H(t)}})^{\frac{1}{b(t)}}]}.$ \end{itemize}